Lake Ridge, Virginia

 Responsible for Webelos-to-Scout transition, including Webelos crossover coordination.

 Coordinates Troop visits by Webelos Scouts, their Den Leaders, and their parents & welcomes them to Troop 1396.

 Encourages Scouts to invite their friends and non-scouts to join Troop 1396.

 Keep track of prospects and Scouts who drop out and encourage them to join / re-join.

-Coordinates with Middle and Elementary Schools in geographic area for Troop participation in Back to School and New Student nights and orientations, especially Middle School activities (grades 6-8, our primary recruiting target).
+Coordinates with Middle and Elementary Schools in a geographic area for Troop participation in Back to School and New Student nights and orientations, especially Middle School activities (grades 6-8, our primary recruiting target).

 Troopwear & Uniform Bank Coordinator